A Progressive Vision for a Better Anne Arundel County

 Top Public Schools

-In recent months, county residents have observed an increase in racially-motivated incidents and hate crimes.
-I pledge to listen to and work alongside impacted communities within our county to ensure their needs for safety and inclusion are met.
-We also should work with the Board of Education to make certain that curricula reflect the diverse range of backgrounds and experiences that our students bring to our schools.
+In recent years, county residents have observed an increase in racially-motivated incidents and hate crimes.
+I pledge to listen to and work alongside impacted communities to ensure their needs for safety and inclusion are met.
 Whenever possible, our county should take opportunities to address racism and bias head-on.

 Sustainable, Inclusive Transit